CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Select-a-Junction.md

 (todo: image)

-**Click** the circle to select the junction, then customise it as desired.
+**Click** the circle to select the junction, then customize it as desired.

 ### Deselect